To promote equality and inspire inclusion across the community by awarding grants for significant charitable and economic initiatives.

 Members of Sunday's Child each contribute an annual membership donation of $1,000 which is pooled and awarded as $25,000 to $50,000 grants to non-profit organizations and economic initiatives which significantly contribute to the Pensacola Bay Area (Escambia and Santa Rosa Florida Counties) for a designated year.

 All qualified grant recipients, at the very least, value diversity and encourage inclusiveness and are not discriminating in their workplace.

 Sunday's Child has no paid employees or staff, and 100% of the membership donation is awarded to charity.

 Our mission (the work we do to reach our vision) is to promote equality and inspire inclusion across the community by awarding grants for significant charitable and economic initiatives.

-A fully accepting and inclusive Pensacola that embraces the LGBT citizens and their contributions to the community.
+A fully accepting and inclusive Pensacola that embraces the LGBTQ citizens and their contributions to the community.

-SUNDAY’S CHILD was founded in October of 2013 by 10 LGBT friends and organized into a Florida non-profit organization in the summer of 2014.
+SUNDAY’S CHILD was founded in October of 2013 by 10 LGBTQ friends and organized into a Florida non-profit organization in the summer of 2014.

 Members of the Sunday's Child Board have diverse backgrounds, but are all focused on the mission of Sunday's Child.
 The Board is described as a “working board” since there are no paid employees, and the mission of the organization is carried out via the Board and Sunday's Child members.